tlverse/tlverse-handbook/02-roadmap.md

 probability distribution $P_0$, such that $O_1, \ldots, O_n \sim P_0$.
 We have
 statistical knowledge about the experiment that generated this data.
-In other words, we make a statement that the true data distribution $P_0$ falls in a certain set called a statistical model, $\mathcal{M}$.
+In other words, we make a statement that the true data distribution $P_0$ falls in a certain set called a statistical model, $\M$.
 Often these sets are very large because statistical knowledge is very limited - hence, these statistical models are often infinite dimensional models.
-Our statistical query is, "What are we trying to learn from the data?" denoted by the statistical target parameter, $\Psi$, which maps the $P_0$ into the estimand, $\Psi(P_0)$.
+Our statistical query is, "What are we trying to learn from the data?" denoted by the statistical target parameter,
+$\Psi$, which maps the $P_0$ into the estimand, $\Psi(P_0)$.
 At this point the statistical estimation problem is formally defined and now we will need statistical theory to guide us in the construction of estimators.
 There's a lot of statistical theory we will review in this course that, in particular, relies on the Central Limit Theorem, allowing us to come up with estimators that are approximately normally distributed and also allowing us to come with statistical inference (i.e., confidence intervals and hypothesis tests).

 ## Causal Target Parameters {#causal}